Allotropes of sulfur

 The number of sulfur allotropes reflects the relatively strong S−S bond of 265 kJ/mol.
-Furthermore, unlike most elements, the allotropes of sulfur can be manipulated in solutions of organic solvents and are amenable to analysis by HPLC.
+Furthermore, unlike most elements, the allotropes of sulfur can be manipulated in solutions of organic solvents and are analysed by HPLC.

 Phase diagram

 The pressure-temperature (P-T) phase diagram for sulfur is complex (see image).
 The region labeled I (a solid region), is α-sulfur.

-High pressure solid allotropes
+High-pressure solid allotropes

 In a high-pressure study at ambient temperatures, four new solid forms, termed II, III, IV, V have been characterized, where α-sulfur is form I. Solid forms II and III are polymeric, while IV and V are metallic (and are superconductive below 10 K and 17 K, respectively).
 Laser irradiation of solid samples produces three sulfur forms below 200–300 kbar (20–30 GPa).

 Solid cyclo allotrope preparation

 Two methods exist for the preparation of the cyclo-sulfur allotropes.
 One of the methods, which is most famous for preparing hexasulfur, is to treat hydrogen polysulfides with polysulfur dichloride: